-Business Name: Facility Address: WORKPLACE POLICIES AND PRACTICES E FACILITY) TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO Everyone who can carry out their work duties from home has been directed to do so.
-Vulnerable staff (those above age 65, be done from home whenever possible those with chronic health conditions) are assigned work that can le.
-All employees have been told not to c self-isolation if applicable. come to work if sick and to follow Long Beach Health Orders for o Create a roster of trained back-u up employees.
-COVID-19 (case), the employer has a p e employees test positive for, or has symptoms consistent with blan or protocol in place to have the case(s) isolate themselves at quarantine of all employees that had a workplace exposure to the case(s).
-The employer's plan should consider a protocol for all quarantined employees to have acc or be tested for COVID-19 in order to determine whether there have been additional workplace exposures, which may require additional COVID-19 control measures. ess to ☐ In the event that 3 or more cases are identified within the workplace within a span of 14 days the employer should report this cluster to the Long Beach Department Health and Human Services at 570-INFO.
-562- Symptom checks are conducted before employees may enter the workspace.
-Checks must include check-in concerning cough, shortness of breath or fever and any other symptoms the employee mexperiencing.
-These checks can be done remotely or in person upon the employees' arrival.
-A temperature check should also be done at the worksite if feasible.
-All employees who have contact with the public or other employees during their shift (s) are offered no cost, a cloth face covering.
-The covering is to be worn by the employee at all times during the workday when in contact or likely to come into contact with others.
-Employees are instructed to we their face coverings daily.
-Employees need not wear a cloth face covering when the employee is alone or when entering the water. e Lifeguards who are actively lifeguarding are not also expected to monitor handwashing, use of clo face coverings, or social distancing of others th Designate another employee to monitor implementation of social distancing protocols.
-All employees should know who this person is and how to contact that person. ☐ Breaks are staggered to ensure that six (6) feet between employees can be maintained in break ro at all times. oms ☐ Employees are prohibited from eating or drinking anywhere other than designated areas to assure masks are worn consistently and correctly. that □ Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are allowed frequent breaks to wash their hands. □A copy of this protocol has been distributed to each employee. □Optional - Describe other measures:
+Business Name: Facility Address: A. WORKPLACE POLICIES AND THE FACILITY) PRACTICES TO PROTEC CT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO $\square$ Everyone who can carry o ut their work duties fron n home has been directed to do so. ). □ Vulnerable staff (those about the bound of the chronic health conditions) are assigr ned work that can All employees have been self-isolation if applicable. told not to come to wor rk if sick and to follow Long Beach F Health Orders for o Create a roster of tra ined back-up employee es. es test positive for, or has symptoms ocol in place to have the case(s) isol home and require the immediate self-quarantine of all employees that had a workpl case(s).
+The employer's plan should consider a protocol for all quarantined employe or be tested for COVID-19 in order to determine whether there have been additional exposures, which may require additional COVID-19 control measures. es to have access to ☐ In the event that 3 or more cases are identified within the workplace within a span of employer should report this cluster to the Long Beach Department Health and Hum 570-INFO.
+Symptom checks are conducted before employees may enter the workspace.
+Chec check-in concerning cough, shortness of breath or fever and any other symptoms the experiencing.
+These checks can be done remotely or in person upon the employees temperature check should also be done at the worksite if feasible. ne employee may be All employees who have contact with the public or other employees during their shi no cost, a cloth face covering.
+The covering is to be worn by the employee at all time workday when in contact or likely to come into contact with others.
+Employees are in their face coverings daily. es during the Employees need not wear a cloth face covering when the employee is alone or w water. hen entering the Lifeguards who are actively lifeguarding are not also expected to monitor handwash face coverings, or social distancing of others ning, use of cloth Designate another employee to monitor implementation of social distancing p employees should know who this person is and how to contact that person. rotocols.
+All ☐ Breaks are staggered to ensure that six (6) feet between employees can be maintain at all times. ned in break rooms Employees are prohibited from eating or drinking anywhere other than designated a masks are worn consistently and correctly. reas to assure that $\hfill \square$ Disinfectant and related supplies are available to employees at the following location n(s): Hand sanitizer effective against COVID-19 is available to all employees at the following ng location(s): Employees are allowed frequent breaks to wash their hands. • □A copy of this protocol has been distributed to each employee. □Optional - Describe other measures: